 Originating in the French region of Val-de-Marne, Boursault is a popular triple-cream cheese made from cow's milk.
 A goat variant of Boursault is available as Boursault Chevre.
 Alternatively, Boursault is also known as Lucullus.
 The cheese invented in 1953 by Henri Boursault has a very high-fat content which lends it a melt-in-the-mouth, creamy soft consistency.
-With fat per cent tipping the scales at nearly 75%, the ultra-rich buttery taste and very creamy texture of Boursault makes it a favourite dessert cheese.
-The cheese has a thin, bloomy rind due to a coating of light penicillin mold.
+With fat percent tipping the scales at nearly 75%, the ultra-rich buttery taste and creamy texture of Boursault make it a favourite dessert cheese.
+The cheese has a thin, bloomy rind due to a coating of light penicillin mould.

-Affinage of Boursault takes about two months with one more month in packaging.
-As the cheese ages, it acquires a mushroomy and a refreshing citrusy taste.
-The cheese sold in small cylinder shaped rounds should be consumed within a week of purchase.
+Affinage of Boursault takes about two months, with one more month in packaging.
+As the cheese ages, it acquires a mushroomy and refreshing citrusy taste.
+The cheese sold in small cylinder-shaped rounds should be consumed within a week of purchase.
 Try pairing this cheese with grapes or pears and light, fruity wines like Vouvray.